Easy Curried Sweet Potatoes and Tofu

 Bake or microwave the sweet potatoes in their skins until done but still firm.
 When cool enough to handle, peel, and cut into large dice (do this ahead of time to ensure that you’re meal will be on the table in minutes!).

-Combine the tofu, tomatoes, and 1 teaspoon of the curry powder in a stir-fry pan or wide skillet.
-Bring to a simmer, cover, and cook over medium-low heat for 10 minutes.
+Add the cooked and diced sweet potatoes, tomatoes, and curry powder and cumin.
+Stir in 1/2 cup water.
+Bring the mixture to a simmer, then cover and cook over medium-low heat for 10 minutes.